 - Heavier at 38 pounds

-6. Best Stationary Massage Table: Master Massage 31 Inch Spamaster Series LX Stationary Massage Table
+6. Master Massage 31 Inch Spamaster Series LX Stationary Treatment Bed

 The Spamaster comes with an adjustable face cradle, memory foam face pillow, neck and leg bolsters, arm shelf, 75 disposable face cradle covers, and even a CD of calming nature sounds.
 The arm rests are removable as well to customize your table further.
 For a stationary table, the Spamaster is fairly light coming in at only 84 pounds.
 I love the built in storage space the below the table that helps keep your treatment room tidy and your tools convenient.